TheBookPeople/suppository/README.md

 #### OSX

-If you are developing on a Mac the you will need to install dpkg for the tests to pass.
+If you are developing on a Mac the you will need to install dpkg and gpg for the tests to pass.
 The simplest way to install it is with
 Homebrew (see http://brew.sh/ on how to install Homebrew)

     $ brew install dpkg
+	$ brew install gpg

+#### Ubuntu / Debian

+dpkg will already be installed but you might need to install gpg.

 ### Run tests
 The default rake task will run code quality checks and all the tests.